 Autoimmune disease is not classified as an overall general illness, however treating the disease is associated with particular organs, so there is no general standard for treatment plans.
 Various forms of autoimmune disease include:

 Thyroid autoimmune disease: Also known as Hashimoto’s disease, is a disease that attacks the thyroid, The thyroid gland is a part of the endocrine system and performs functions such as producing hormones that coordinate many of your body’s functions.
 The results of Inflammation from Hashimoto’s disease can often result in an underactive thyroid gland.
-Some symptoms include: fatigue, weight gain, cold sensitivity, muscle aches, and enlargement of the tongue.
-Treatment for hashimoto’s disease is often completed through hormone replacement, and these treatments are typically effective.
+Some symptoms include fatigue, weight gain, cold sensitivity, muscle aches, and enlargement of the tongue.
+Treatment for Hashimoto’s disease is often completed through hormone replacement, and these treatments are typically effective.

-Celiac Disease: This form of autoimmune disorder typically can occur in genetically predisposed people and is a result of the digestion of gluten causing damage of the small intestine.
+Celiac Disease: This form of the autoimmune disorder typically can occur in genetically predisposed people and is a result of the digestion of gluten causing damage of the small intestine.
 When individuals with celiac disorder ingest gluten, it causes the immune system to attack the small intestine.
 This ultimately leads to the inability of the small intestine to absorb nutrients properly.
 The only known way to treat celiac disease is to maintain a strict gluten-free diet.
-However, if you feel that you may be experiencing symptoms of celiac disorder, it is important to seek treatment because without treatment there is a strong chance of developing serious health conditions,
+However, if you feel that you may be experiencing symptoms of the celiac disorder, it is important to seek treatment because without treatment there is a strong chance of developing serious health conditions,

 Neurologic Immune Diseases: These types of conditions include MS, or Multiple sclerosis, which affects the brain and spinal cord.
 This form attacks the protective sheath, which is associated with nerve fibers.
 It causes a communication malfunction from the brain to the rest of the body, and can lead to the deterioration and permanent damage of the nerves.
 There is no cure for MS, however there are treatments that can accelerate recovery following attacks.